trustlines-protocol/contracts/docs/deploy.md

 The command line tool `tl-deploy` allows you to deploy the Trustlines contracts for creating a new currency network, a trustlines exchange or identity proxies.
-Make sure that you have a running ethereum client with enough funds as described [here](../README.md).
+Make sure that you have a running ethereum client with enough funds to deploy the contracts.

 Use `tl-deploy --help` to find out about the relevant commands: